Jimi92/PopGenScripts/MultiPloidy_VCF_tools/README.md

  * A list of the haploid individuals in the vcf file.
 One individual per line.

- * The number of header lines in the vcf file.
+ * The number of header lines in the vcf file minus 1.

 ## To set heterozygous positions to missing